mariohernandez/mariohernandezio/src/blog/ai-nosmart.md

 imageThumb: "/images/thumbs/ai-bot-thumb.webp"
 featuredImageCredit: "Claude Design"
 featuredImageCreditUrl: "https://claude.com/product/overview"
-summary: AI has not replaced my learning habits, it has validated them.
+summary: "AI has not replaced my learning habits, it has validated them."
 ---
 What an exciting time to be a developer.
 Over the past year, I've gradually begun adopting a number of AI tools to improve the quality of my work, be more efficient, and even dive into areas of development I had never been strong in.